 Bonuses and Limitations:

-- AS/TS likely has a greatly expanded volume, but it’s hard to hazard a guess.
+- AS/TS likely has a greatly expanded volume, but we lack data to hazard a guess.

-- Growth is Always and Already Factored In.
+- Growth is Always On and Already Factored In.

 - Running can also be performed sideways or backward with no loss of speed.